 We own the platform: the code, the design, the documentation, the trademarks.
 Using the service doesn’t transfer any of that to you.

 You own your customer data, as described above.
-You also own anything you create that’s specific to your use of the service (brain configurations, ability customizations, exported reports).
+You also own anything you create that’s specific to your use of the service (brain configurations, custom workflows, exported data).

 If you give us feedback, we can use it to improve the service.
 We won’t claim it as our invention or attribute it to you publicly without permission.

 We don’t control those services.
-If one of them changes their API, raises their prices, or goes down, we deal with it as best we can but can’t guarantee uninterrupted access through us.
+If one of them changes its API, raises its prices, or goes down, we deal with it as best we can but can’t guarantee uninterrupted access through us.

 The service is provided “as is” and “as available.”
-Brains read from public and connected sources and summarize them; their summaries can be incomplete or wrong.
-You should treat brain output as a starting point for your own judgment, not as authoritative.
+What your brain produces (retrievals, generated text, agent actions, anything else) can be incomplete, wrong, or unexpected.
+Treat your brain’s output as a starting point for your own judgment, not as authoritative.

 To the extent the law allows, we disclaim implied warranties of merchantability, fitness for a particular purpose, non-infringement, and quiet enjoyment.